Support of extremal doubly stochastic arrays: Arrays with minimal support size

 In the remaining case $1 \leq r \leq n-1$ we proceed by induction as follows.
 We first use the inductive hypothesis to find an $r \times n$ doubly stochastic array $B$ of support size $r +n - \gcd(r,n)$.
 Next, let $D_n$ denote the $n \times n$ identity matrix times the scalar $n$, that is, $D_n$ is an $n \times n$ diagonal matrix whose main diagonal entries are all equal to $n$.
 We then construct an $n \times m$ matrix $A$ given by

 that is, $A$ is obtained by horizontally concatenating $k$ copies of $D_n$ and the transpose of the matrix $B$.
-Then $A$ has nonnegative entries and the sum of the entries at each column is $n$ and at each row is $m$.
+Then $A$ has nonnegative entries and the sum of the entries at each row is $m$ and at each column is $n$.
 Hence $A$ is an $n \times m$ doubly stochastic array.

 It remains to find the size of the support of $A$.
 We have

 But $kn+r = m$ and $\gcd(r,n) = \gcd(n,m)$, so we conclude from \eqref{eqM2.17} that

 which is indeed the smallest possible support size.